philipperemy/vision-api/README.md

 - Browse here: [https://cloud.google.com/vision/](https://cloud.google.com/vision/)
 - Create a Google account.
 You might be lucky and get $300 of free usage.
-- It should look like this: `AIzaSyD...4aA`.
-Mine has 39 characters.
+- Go to credentials tab and create a new one.
+My key had 39 characters.

 ### Run those commands to install the lib